Lissachatina reticulata

 Lissachatina reticulata is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Achatinidae, the giant African snails.

 Description

-Adults are large (shell roughly 15cm long by 7cm wide, body up to 20cm) with a distinct reticulated (ridged) shell that is the species' namesake.
+Adults are large (shell roughly 10–15 cm long by 5 cm wide, body up to 17 cm) with a distinct reticulated (ridged) shell that is the species' namesake.
 Shell colouring varies with brown, orange, and yellow streaks and tends to occur in roughly vertical banding.
 There is also dark speckling present, more visible in the lighter streaks.
 The flesh can be a soft brown with a dark head, or a slightly translucent milky yellow in albino individuals.

 Diet

 They eat leaves, fruits and vegetables, faeces and occasionally dead animals or insects.

 Reproduction

 This species is hermaphroditic, and individuals possess both male and female sex organs but cannot self fertilise.
 They are not known to hybridize with other snail species.
-It produces eggs with a diameter of 9mm in clutches of up to around 350 eggs when in ideal conditions, and can store sperm from partners for many years, producing multiple batches of viable eggs from one mating.
-They can live up to 10 years, but on average survive 6-7 years.
+It produces eggs with a diameter of 4-5mm in clutches of up to around 350 eggs when in ideal conditions, and can store sperm from partners for many years, producing multiple batches of viable eggs from one mating.
+They can live up to 5 years, but on average survive 3–4 years.